 However, chronic stress, common in today’s society, puts us all at a greater risk for ill health.

-Chronic anxiety has been associated with increased risk of developing cardiovascular disease in healthy people even after adjusting for other risk factors.2 Long-term health risks aside, high stress also leads to headaches, uncontrolled trembling, sweating, and muscle aches and tension; all of these can turn into great life annoyances.
+Chronic anxiety has been associated with increased risk of developing cardiovascular disease in healthy people even after adjusting for other risk factors.

 A commonly-cited cause of anxiety is that it comes about due to a dysregulation of neurotransmitters in the brain.
 When levels of beneficial mood-stabilizing molecules like serotonin (the "feel good" hormone), dopamine (the “reward” hormone), and gamma-aminobutyric acid (GABA) are out of whack, it alters how we think and how we perceive reality.